falon/RBL/README.md

 ## Requisite

-- PHP > 7 (not tested with PHP5, but it could work).
+- PHP >= 7.0.0 with your date.timezone in php.ini
-- MySQL Server > 5.
+- MySQL Server > 5.6.4 (supporting transaction and foreign key)
-- php-gmp and Haran/PHP.IPv4
+- php-gmp and dautkom/php.ipv4
 - RBLDNS, if you export file zone through RBLDNS Export Plugin.
 - Splunk, or shared output result Splunk folder for the Splunk List Plugin
 - php-ldap for the Amavis Export Plugin